 - Commonly applied 10ms pulse duration is very short to measure the full Pmax of high capacitance modules such as HJT and PERC.

 - Depending on the PV technology, long pulse in needed measure the true Pmax of high capacitance modules (typical values are PERC >60ms, IBC >90ms, HJT >170ms)

 - Software corrections, such as voltage stepping methods add uncertainty, error sensitivity and they demand costly electronics.

 - AM1.5 sun spectrum contains significant energy in ultraviolet (UV 300-400nm) and near-infrared (NIR, 1100-1200nm) ranges.

 - Efficiency gains of technologies such as PERC are typical in these UV and NIR ranges.

-- A solar simulator with 300-1200 nm spectrum measures significantly higher output of PERC modules than a 400-1100 nm solar simulator
+- A solar simulator with 300-1200 nm spectrum and >99% Spectral Coverage (SPC) measures a significantly higher output of PERC modules than a 400-1100 nm solar simulator

 In the real world "Standard Test Conditions" are rare